dhutapratama/docs/collections.md

 <a name="method-partition"></a>
 #### `partition()` {.collection-method}

-The `partition` method may be combined with PHP array destructuring to separate elements that pass a given truth test from those that do not:
+The `partition` method may be combined with GO array destructuring to separate elements that pass a given truth test from those that do not:

     $collection = collect([1, 2, 3, 4, 5, 6]);